Umang7198/Cricket-data-analysis/README.md

 Also in this project i worked with pandas and numpy libraries for data analysis.

 with the use of above defined libraries I have created some question and tried to solve that question by data analysis.

+Also After Data analysis I had made the powerbi dashboard to see visuals easily. which is connected to different region's data.